cugos/cugos.github.com/2023-spring-fling/index.md

     speaker: Keynote talk TBD.
 Spoiler alert - it looks like we might have <a href="http://blog.cleverelephant.ca">Paul Ramsey</a> on the hook for a keynote presentation.
     bio: |
     description: |
 -
     type: title
-    title: TBD, <em>Room TBD</em
-    time: 9:45 AM
-    speaker: All talks TBD
-    Description: |
-      If you are interested in giving a presentation head over to our <a href="https://docs.google.com/forms/d/1avaQk5vkQZ1AcP2JbCgrY4dvL5a8-EUd25IbjaA0Yas/edit?pli=1">Call for proposals</a> page.
-Note that in case we would have an overwhelming number of submissions we might add a CUGOS presentation track on Saturday April 22nd (which would run in parallel to the OSM Hackathon-OpenSidewalks Project).
-The final program will be announced here on March 21st.
--
-    type: title
     title: Friday Event Ends